Navigation

 This is where you come in.
 Are you good at identifying and reporting news stories?
 Are you the kind of friend who won’t shut up about a new band?
 Is your taste in music almost comically eclectic?
 Are you as well versed in music as you are in the rules of grammar?
 And, most important: Are you a non-ghosting, reliable, aspiring or professional freelance writer who works best under a deadline?

-We might be a match, then.
+Well, we might be a match.

-We are looking for freelance contributors to our music section.
-The perks of writing for the Observer include endless constructive criticism in the form of internet comments accompanied by delightful pictures of sheep.
-Also, (some) money, occasional concert and event tickets once the world resumes and a really good way to impress your ex.
+The perks of writing for the Observer include endless constructive criticism in the form of internet comments, (some) money, concert and event tickets, and a really good way to impress your ex.
+Most of all, you get to fulfill your Lester Bangs/Almost Famous dreams.

 Exploredinary